 Kristine lives in Sheboygan with her husband, Paul.
 They have two sons; one in college at St Louis University and one at North High School.
 She loves to be outdoors, walking, running, biking, hiking or gardening.

 Kristine has been a behavioral/mental health counselor for over 20 years.
 She has worked in a number of community and higher education settings.
-She currently works at Lakeshore Community Health Care in Sheboygan, a Federally Qualified Health Care Center that provides integrated health care to individuals regardless of insurance status or income level.
+She currently works as a Behavioral Health Intake Counselor with Aurora Health.
 She understands the importance of meeting people where they are at and providing what they need to move forward and improve their quality of life.

 Zac lives in Sheboygan with his wife, Emily.
 They are members of Trinity Lutheran Church in Sheboygan.
 He received his bachelor’s degree in Human Resources from UW-Stout.
-He currently is an HR Generalist at the Wisconsin Center District in Milwaukee.
-Prior to the Wisconsin Center District, he worked as an HR Generalist at Lakeland University in Plymouth.
+He currently is an HR Business Partner with Vista Care.
 Zac enjoys walking with his wife and their three dogs and traveling to Arizona to watch Milwaukee Brewers spring training baseball.
 Zac also enjoys playing volleyball, basketball, softball, and kickboxing.

 Julie Mavity Maddalena

 Julie lives in Sheboygan with her spouse, Mike, and two children, one in elementary, one in middle school.
 She enjoys hiking, reading, coffee, and wine, and is beginning to explore gardening.
 Julie is the University Chaplain, Ulrich Ethicist in Residence, and Assistant Professor of Philosophy and Religion at Lakeland University.
 She is ordained in the UCC and is a member at First Congregational UCC Sheboygan.